 In 1892, Nashville would further establish itself as America’s Music City when the most famous Nashville music venue was built: the Ryman Auditorium.
 As the largest auditorium south of the Ohio River at the time, the Ryman Auditorium was where some of America’s most beloved musicians took the stage, including the likes of Marian Anderson, Nat King Cole, and Louis Armstrong.

-Musical history is everywhere in Nashville and it’s all at your finger-tips at our luxury Nashville apartments.
+Musical history is everywhere in Nashville and it’s all at your finger-tips at our Midtown Nashville apartments.

 The Grand Ole Opry: A Nashville Icon Still Making History Today

 The history of music in Nashville is palpable everywhere you go, but no place more so than The Grand Ole Opry.
 With the dawn of radio station WSM in 1925, a new era of country music was born.
 Hundreds of iconic musicians would forge a name for themselves on the stage of Ryman Auditorium in a weekly 1-hour radio broadcast that would be known as The Grand Ole Opry.
 The show was led by George D. Hay and was originally advertised as a 1-hour “barn dance,” however the show would quickly grow to be an iconic symbol of Nashville.